neatodev/BmLauncher/README.md

 Works with both the Steam and EGS Version!

 **This Application depends on .NET Framework 4.5**.
-If you are a Windows 8 (or newer) user, you shouldn't have any issues executing it.
+If you are using Windows 8 (or newer), you shouldn't have any issues executing it.
 Windows 7 SP1 (and older) might have to install [Net Framework 4.5](https://download.microsoft.com/download/B/A/4/BA4A7E71-2906-4B2D-A0E1-80CF16844F5F/dotNetFx45_Full_setup.exe) manually.

 ## Download